kermitt2/grobid/doc/getting_started.md

     This grobid space is not intended for production use, it is only a demonstration of Grobid capabilities.
 For production use, please deploy a local version or contact us.

 !!! tip "Quick AWS grobid deployment"
-    For quickly spin up and down a Grobid instance on Amazon Web Service EC2, you can use look at the at the [aws-grobid](https://github.com/evamaxfield/aws-grobid) project.
+    For quickly spin up and down a Grobid instance on Amazon Web Service EC2, you can check out the [aws-grobid](https://github.com/evamaxfield/aws-grobid) project.

 ## Running Grobid locally